[Study adapted from the video “Josephus, the Talmud, and the Omer“, from the series Establishing the Head of the Year.]

-We could also title this presentation: Why Do Devorah’s Date Tree and the Equinox Calendar People Not Seem to Care that We Have Broken and Shattered Barley Already on the Ground at Least Two Weeks and Two Days (closer to a month) Prior to their Wave Sheaf Offering on the 4th of April 2021?
+We could also title this study: Why Do Devorah’s Date Tree and the Equinox Calendar People Not Seem to Care that We Have Broken and Shattered Barley Already on the Ground at Least Two Weeks and Two Days (closer to a month) Prior to their Wave Sheaf Offering on the 4th of April 2021?
 (Which is two days from now).

-My name is Norman Willis, and I am the apostle for Nazarene Israel.
-And just to give you some background on my history with the aviv barley, I initially trained with the Karaites in 2002-2003 when I was first introduced to the aviv barley calendar.
+To give you some background on my history with the aviv barley, I initially trained with the Karaites in 2002-2003 when I was first introduced to the aviv barley calendar.
 And I have followed the aviv barley closely ever since that point in time.
 There was a big change in the way that the Karaites reckoned the barley around 2016.
 They changed the way they reckoned the aviv barley and they did not tell anyone.
 Well, there was a big ruckus, and it seems like it is a big problem every year.
 So, I have been praying on this and in 2019 or 2020 (the junction of those two years), Yahweh showed me some new things about how the aviv barley should be reckoned, and apparently, He showed a lot of other people also.
 Because a lot of people are arriving at this same conclusion.

 So, last year we followed sister, Becca Biderman, for our aviv barley reports, because she happened to have reports that agreed with our understanding of the aviv barley.
 So, then this year, which began in December of 2020, on December 24th, sister Biderman found three sections of advanced barley near where she lives in Poriya Illit in Israel.